- Home/

 Predictable interest rates: Fixed interest rates for the entirety of the loan make home equity loans more predictable than forms of credit with fluctuating rates — such as credit cards or HELOCs.

-Lower interest rates: Because they are secured by your home, home equity loans typically offer lower interest rates than unsecured forms of credit like personal loans or credit cards.
+Lower interest rates: Because they are secured by your home, home equity loans typically offer lower interest rates than unsecured forms of credit like personal loans or credit cards — which is why some borrowers use one to consolidate high-interest balances.

 Extended repayment periods: Repayment terms range from five years up to 30 years.
 Longer terms have lower monthly payments, though you'll pay more in total interest over the life of the loan.